Documentation Index

 | Kumar | Sales |

-DepartmentName would appear as NULL.
+If there were employees without a department, their DepartmentName would appear as NULL.

 RIGHT JOIN

-ARIGHT JOIN returns all rows from the right table (Departments) and matching rows from the left table (Employees).
+A RIGHT JOIN returns all rows from the right table (Departments) and matching rows from the left table (Employees).
 If there is no match, NULL values are returned for columns from the left table.

 | Name | DepartmentName |